-In the spirit of helping those who have served our country and honoring the members of Delta Company and other combat veterans attending Texas A&M, The Law Office of Shane Phelps, P.C. recently endowed the Jean (’87) and Shane Phelps Aggie Veterans Scholarship through the Texas A&M Foundation.
+In the spirit of helping those who have served our country and honoring the members of Delta Company and other combat veterans attending Texas A&M, Shane Phelps Law. recently endowed the Jean (’87) and Shane Phelps Aggie Veterans Scholarship through the Texas A&M Foundation.
 The scholarship will provide financial assistance to members of Delta Company each semester in perpetuity.
 When, and we can only hope that it will be soon, the numbers of veterans who have served in combat decreases, the scholarship will continue to benefit veterans of the military who are enrolled full-time at Texas A&M.

 Over the coming years, we will continue to add to the principal of the endowed scholarship so that we can increase the amount of the scholarships and the numbers of those who receive it.